paulkarpenko/us-code-ui/uscode/title-19-customs-duties/chapter-007-trade-expansion-program.md

 The legal authority for the establishment and operation of the Office of the Special Representative for Trade Negotiations in the Executive Office of the President was changed by section 141 of the Trade Act of 1974, which is set out as [section 2171 of this title](./chapter-012-trade-act-of-1974.md#section-2171).
 For abolition of the Office as established under Ex.
 Ord.
 No. 11075 [see below], and for establishment of the Office pursuant instead to the Trade Act of 1974, with provision for the transfer of assets, liabilities, contracts, property, records, unexpended balances and funds, and personnel to the Office as established pursuant to statute rather than Ex.
 Ord.
 11075, see [section 2171 of this title](./chapter-012-trade-act-of-1974.md#section-2171).

 #### President’s Export Council
 For provisions relating to establishment of President’s Export Council and the Council’s functions concerning export expansion, see Ex.
 Ord.
 No. 12131, May 4, 1979, 44 F.R.
-26841, set out as a note under [section 2401 of Title 50](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section2401&num=0&edition=prelim), Appendix, War and National Defense.
+26841, set out as a note under [section 4601 of Title 50](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section4601&num=0&edition=prelim), War and National Defense.

 #### Executive Order No. 11075
 Ex.
 Ord.
 No. 11075, Jan.
 15, 1963, 28 F.R.
 473, as amended by Ex.
 Ord.
 No. 11106, Apr.
 18, 1963, 28 F.R.
 3911; Ex.
 Ord.
 No. 11113, June 15, 1963, 28 F.R.
 6183, which related to the administration of the trade agreements program, was revoked by Ex.
 Ord.
 No. 11846, Mar.
 27, 1975, 40 F.R.
 14291, set out under [section 2111 of this title](./chapter-012-trade-act-of-1974.md#section-2111).